OPENAIRINTERFACE/openairinterface5g/README.txt

 v0.3 -> Last stable commit on develop branch before the merge of feature-131-new-license.
 This is the last commit with GPL License v0.4 -> Merge of feature-131-new-license.
 It closes issue#131 and changes the license to OAI Public License V1.0 v0.5 -> Merge of enhancement-10-harmony-lts.
-It includes fixes for Ubuntu 16.04 support
+It includes fixes for Ubuntu 16.04 support v0.5.1 -> Merge of bugfix-137-uplink-fixes.
+It includes stablity fixes for eNB